eesast/AIchallenge2/logic/design.md

 `angle`:for rectangle, it means included angles in the right

+#### method

+`is_intersecting`: given two end points of a segment and judge if this segment will intersect the object

+`is_bumped`: judge if the object will bump another object

+`is_opaque`: judge if the object is not transparent(from game's respective, it means the object is not high)

 ### `Position`

 generally speaking, this class has two usage, as a position in the map or as a vector to deal with math operation